mark-torres10/personal_website/_posts/machine_learning/2023-12-21-notes-linear-regression.markdown

 ### What do we do next if the matrix $$X^{T}X$$ is not invertible?

 When the matrix is not invertible, then the first two things to consider are: (1) removing multicollinearity, (2) perform better feature selection, and (3) doing either regularization or dimensionality reduction (e.g., PCA).

-### How do I do linear regression in practice?

-then we have to either (1) resort to an iterative regression algorithm or (2) use regularization.

-## Summary

-This is a ...